srikanth-sfu/placesQA/README.md

 **Figure 1.** This paper takes a first step towards general question answering on the web (middle), in which an AI agent is given a user question and is tasked with acquiring relevant images (and other complementary modes of information) from the web to produce an accurate answer.
 Our PlacesQA dataset consists of
-``canonical" questions and answers covering 750 unique places, including hotels, museums, and nightlife venues.
+"canonical" questions and answers covering 750 unique places, including hotels, museums, and nightlife venues.
 The visual QA example is from
 [AntolICCV'15](https://arxiv.org/pdf/1505.00468v6.pdf).

 <img src="https://github.com/sri3705/placesQA/blob/master/images/QAexample.jpg" alt="PlacesQA example" height="400" >